idling-mind/flowfunc/README.md

 This is the dash component with `id` equal to `nodeeditor`.
 You need to pass in the config object created previously, but converted to a dictionary.

+## More examples

+Look into the examples folder to see a more elaborate example with better looking interface using `dash-boostrap-components`.
+There is also an example which uses the distributed method where each node is evaluated in a separate `rqworker`.

 ## Nodes

 `Nodes` are the building blocks which you can connect together using their exposed